vdesabou/kafka-docker-playground-docs/docs/playground ec2 sync-repro-folder local-to-ec2.md

 # playground ec2 sync-repro-folder local-to-ec2

 👉 Sync local reproduction-models folder to ec2 instance

+Copies your local reproduction-models to the instance, so you can run
+there a model you started writing on your laptop.

 ## Usage